Rational pullbacks of toric foliations: Introduction

 \

-\begin{acknowledgement} We would like to thank Mariano Chehebar, Alicia Dickenstein, Alcides Lins Neto, Fernando Cukierman and Jorge Vitorio Pereira for fruitful conversations at various stages of this work.
+\begin{acknowledgement} We would like to thank Mariano Chehebar, Fernando Cukierman, Alicia Dickenstein, Alcides Lins Neto and Jorge Vitorio Pereira for fruitful conversations at various stages of this work.
 We are especially grateful to Federico Quallbrunn for his further valuable help.
-Gratitude is also due to Jaroslaw Buczy\'nski for his suggestions and contributions regarding Section \ref{firstsection}. \end{acknowledgement}
+Gratitude is also due to Jaroslaw Buczy\'nski for his suggestions and contributions regarding \cref{firstsection}.
+Finally, we want to thank the anonymous referee for his/her constructive comments on the original manuscript. \end{acknowledgement}